psu-arts-arch-3/art-203/assignment-interactive-prototype.md

 * Project files for mockups
   * From Illustrator: File &gt;&gt;&gt; Package
   * Zip the exported folder for uploading
-* Four public sharing links for the prototypes.
+* Two public sharing links for the prototypes.
 * Written Design Summary \(see template\) for both designs.
 You can combine your thoughts on the two designs or write two separate summaries.

 \[INSERT SUBMISSION LINK\]